lakshyajain-0291/FileNest/.github/ISSUE_TEMPLATE/question.md

 ---

 ### 👋 Don't worry about asking "dumb" questions!
 Everyone was a beginner once.
 We're here to help you learn and succeed.
-The FileNest community is friendly and welcoming to newcomers.
+The LIBR community is friendly and welcoming to newcomers.

 ### 🆘 Need urgent help?
 For quick questions, you can also reach out to our mentors: